-During the review, an alternative solution with lower costs was explored to reduce the overall project expenses without compromising the quality of work.
-However, after careful consideration, the team determined that the current estimate and forecast provided the most feasible options for the project.
-By clearly understanding the monthly cost breakdown, the project can proceed smoothly, resources and ensuring that finances appropriately allocated throughout the duration of the project.
+After a careful consideration, the team determined that the current estimate and forecast provided the most feasible options for the project.
+By clearly understanding the monthly cost breakdown, the project can proceed smoothly, ensuring that resources and finances are appropriately allocated throughout the duration of the project.
 With the proposed forecast plan and cost analysis, the streetlight replacement project in San Juan municipality can effectively progress towards its objective of replacing HPS luminaires with LED luminaires before 2030, while providing a more energy-efficient and sustainable lighting infrastructure for the municipality